cloudposse-archives/reference-architectures/README.md

 ### 1. Provision Root Account

-The "root" account is the top-most AWS account from which all other AWS accounts are programatically created.
+The "root" account is the top-most AWS account from which all other AWS accounts are programmatically created.

+__WARNING:__ Terraform cannot remove an AWS account from an organization.
+Terraform will not close the account.
+The member account must be prepared to be a standalone account beforehand.
+See the [AWS Organizations documentation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_accounts_remove.html) for more information.

-This account is provisioned slightly different from the other subccounts.
+This account is provisioned slightly different from the other subaccounts.

 Update the configuration for this account by editing the `configs/root.tfvar` file.